jvmineiro/Proffy/README.md

 Released in 2020 :closed_book: License

-Made with love by [Rafael Goulart](https://github.com/RafaelGoulartB) 🚀.
+Made with love by [Joao Vitor Mineiro](https://github.com/jvmineiro) 🚀.
-This project is under the [MIT license](https://github.com/RafaelGoulartB/Proffy/master/LICENSE).
+This project is under the [MIT license](https://github.com/jvmineiro).

 Give a ⭐️ if this project helped you!